DBS06/OlyExifSort/README.md

 # OlyExifSort

-This Script detects and sorts photos which where taken with AEA/HDR- and Focus-Bracketing-Mode with an Olympus/OM-System camera.
+This Script detects and sorts photos which where taken with any Bracketing-Mode with an Olympus/OM-System camera.
 This script is intended to simplify the sort-out process, after you come back from a photo session.
 See "Usage/Recommended Workflow" for more information

 ## Usage/Recommended Workflow
 I use the script to identify and separate the photo-sequences which where taken with the HDR- and Focus-Bracketing-Mode.
 I usually copy the photos from a photo session in one folder and name it i.e. "Vienna", then I start the script.
 After this, I have the "normal" taken photos and the photos taken with AEA- and HDR-Bracketing-Mode separated.<br><br>